 Main goal: To promote and improve timely entry, engagement and retention in HIV care, psychosocial and supporting services for individuals who are HIV-positive and homeless or unstably housed in rural North Carolina.

-Catchment Area: Rural Southeast North Carolina: Johnston, Cumberland, Harnett, Pender, Blander, Brunswick, Robeson, Duplin and Sampson counties
+Catchment Area: Rural Southeast North Carolina: Johnston, Cumberland, Harnett, Duplin and Sampson counties

 Location: Dunn, NC

-The Medical Home Works (CWMH) model is an innovative program for improving primary health care and supporting services delivery as well as patient outcomes.
-CWMH is not a healthcare facility, house or hospital, but rather an approach to providing comprehensive primary care and supporting services to homeless and unstably housed HIV positive individuals with mental health and or substance use disorders.
-As a medical home intervention, the CWMH team will work in partnership with patients and, when necessary, their families to assure that all the medical and non-medical needs of the patient are met.
-Overall, the CWMH model addresses and integrates high quality acute and chronic disease management in a planned, coordinated, culturally competent, and patient-centered manner.
+The NC-REACH medical home model calls for the care team to develop, implement, and evaluate a culturally competent, coordinated, integrated, interdisciplinary and community-based medical model.
+The NC-REACH team aimed to improve timely entry, engagement and retention, and supportive services in HIV care to 80 medically underserved individuals in rural Southeast North Carolina who were living with HIV and a substance use or mental health disorder and who were experiencing homelessness or unstable housing.
+As a medical home intervention, the NC-REACH team will work in partnership with patients and, when necessary, their families to assure that all the medical and non-medical needs of the patient are met.
+Overall, the NC-REACH model addresses and integrates high quality acute and chronic disease management in a planned, coordinated, culturally competent, and patient-centered manner.

 The Core Components of the model are: